mpvginde/anemoi-demo-keisler2022/README.md

 jupyter notebook
 ```

-Then open notebooks sequentially, starting with `01_create_dataset.ipynb`.
+Then open the notebooks sequentially, starting with `01_create_dataset.ipynb`.